 The course of study is designed to broaden the student’s understanding of a particular world area.
 Students must take 24 credits (two years) of one adviser-approved language appropriate to the geographic area of concentration (or demonstrate equivalent proficiency in that language); and they must successfully complete 28 credits of specified area courses.

-The specific courses needed for a certificate in each area differ; interested students should consult the International Studies Program in 341 East Hall.
+The specific courses needed for a certificate in each area differ; interested students should consult the Department of International and Global Studies in 341 East Hall.
 Language and area studies certificate programs focus on the study of a group of countries or a geographical area having common linguistic and/or cultural characteristics.

-Students in the International Studies major, minor and certificate programs are encouraged to consider overseas study opporunities available through the Edcuation Abroad Office (http://www.oia.pdx.edu/ea/), East Hall 101, or email@example.com.
+Students in the International Studies major, minor and certificate programs are encouraged to consider overseas study opportunities available through the Education Abroad Office, East Hall 101, or email@example.com.

 Core Learning Outcome: